Jefferson Statue Faces Ouster From New York's City Hall

 What to Know

-- An 1833 statue of Thomas Jefferson will be taken out of New York’s City Hall and sent to a museum.
-The removal plan caps longstanding efforts to remove the founding father’s likeness because he owned slaves.
+- An 1833 statue of Thomas Jefferson will be taken out of New York's City Hall in the coming days and sent to a museum, capping longstanding efforts to remove the founding father's likeness because he owned slaves

-- A little-known city board called the Public Design Commission is expected to approve the plan on Monday.
-Some members of the City Council have long advocated Jefferson’s ouster from the room where they meet.
+- A little-known city board called the Public Design Commission is expected to approve the statue's move on Monday from the City Council Chamber to the New-York Historical Society as a long-term loan

-- Mayor Bill de Blasio said Thursday he understood why Jefferson’s history as a slaveowner “profoundly bothers people, and why they find it’s something that can’t be ignored.”
+- Mayor Bill de Blasio said he understood why Jefferson's history as a slaveowner “profoundly bothers people, and why they find it’s something that can’t be ignored"

 An 1833 statue of Thomas Jefferson will be taken out of New York's City Hall in the coming days and sent to a museum, capping longstanding efforts to remove the founding father's likeness because he owned slaves.